“He Is Risen” Review

 But the bad blood is what makes this episode worth watching.
 Season three has seen cracks in the seams of Tony’s “good times” — the comedic fare of season two has been fewer and farther between.
-Hanging over every episode now is the dread remembrance of Livia’s passing, Melfi’s rape and Tracee’s brutal death.
-These events haunt every scene, whether or not they are alluded to directly.
+Meanwhile, the dread remembrance of Livia’s passing, Melfi’s rape and Tracee’s brutal death haunt every scene, whether or not they are alluded to directly.
 Because of season three’s cynical outlook, we expect the tensions between Tony and Ralph to boil over at any moment.

-If you’ll remember back to “University,” the story of Tracee was parlayed with Meadow’s subplot at Columbia.
-Through expert editing, our emotional signals became crossed, and we began to associate one story with the other.
-Due to this trick, Meadow and Tracee are two characters that are forever linked, for us the audience and especially for Tony.
+If you’ll remember back to “University,” the tragic story of Tracee was parlayed with Meadow’s subplot at Columbia.
+Through expert editing, our emotional signals became crossed and we began to associate one story with the other.
+From that moment on, Meadow and Tracee became inextricably linked, for us the audience and especially for Tony.

 “He is Risen” finds Meadow beginning a new romance with Jackie Jr., which makes Tony happy but also gives him cause for concern.
-Even though Tony’s finally back in his daughter’s good graces, he can’t help but see the parallels between Jackie and Ralphie.
+Even though Tony is finally back in his daughter’s good graces, he can’t help but disapprove.
+Tony sees the parallels between Jackie Jr. and Ralphie.
 And he literally sees the parallels between Meadow and Tracee (nice use of flashback).

 Meadow’s personal life and relationship with her father is a spotlight of season three.
 And while stories like this aren’t always the most entertaining, they are essential for providing emotional depth.
 Despite the teenage drama, the scenes involving Meadow and Jackie Jr. are portrayed realistically — two horny college kids looking for a good time.

-Even though both characters are becoming more and more unlikable, they seem to be a perfect match, even though they’re clearly terrible for each other.
+Even though both characters are becoming more and more unlikable, they seem to be a perfect match … which also means they’re clearly terrible for each other.

 On the other hand, Tony and Gloria are just as toxic.
 Perhaps that’s why they’re drawn to each other.
 The Sopranos has always possessed a twisted sense of irony, but this sinful affair is the most venomous that the series has ever seen.